Development of Adult Thinking Interdisciplinary Perspectives on Cognitive Development and Adult Learning

-Development of Thinking in Adulthood is a timely synthesis and evaluation of the current knowledge and emerging issues relating to adult cognitive development and learning.
+Development of Adult Thinking is a timely synthesis and evaluation of the current knowledge and emerging issues relating to adult cognitive development and learning.

 This text is essential reading for students and researchers in developmental psychology and related courses as well as adult educators and teachers working in adult education.